U-M Retirement Savings Plans

 How to Participate

-Take advantage of the university’s two-for-one match of your contributions by enrolling in the Basic Retirement Plan .
+Take advantage of the university’s two-for-one match of your contributions by enrolling in the Basic Retirement Plan.
 Eligible employees contribute 5% of their eligible compensation to the Basic Plan and after a 12-month waiting period, receive a university contribution of 10% of eligible compensation.

 You may enroll in any plan at any time throughout the year.
 If you are eligible, you may contribute to all three plans or choose among them.
 You can also change your contribution amounts and allocations at any time.

-If you prefer to create a custom portfolio for your retirement investments, you may choose from over 200 investment funds available through TIAA-CREF and Fidelity Investments, including mutual funds, and fixed and variable annuities, domestic and international stock funds, bond funds, money market funds and real estate funds are available, along with a guaranteed fixed annuity and socially responsible funds.
-Several Vanguard funds are also available, as well as a brokerage option that allows you to select mutual funds outside the TIAA-CREF family.
+If you prefer to create a custom portfolio for your retirement investments, you may choose from over 200 investment funds available through TIAA and Fidelity Investments, including mutual funds, and fixed and variable annuities, domestic and international stock funds, bond funds, money market funds and real estate funds are available, along with a guaranteed fixed annuity and socially responsible funds.
+Several Vanguard funds are also available, as well as a brokerage option that allows you to select mutual funds outside the TIAA family.

-Both TIAA-CREF and Fidelity Investments, the university’s retirement savings plan investment companies, offer free one-on-one meetings to discuss your retirement goals.
+Both TIAA and Fidelity Investments, the university’s retirement savings plan investment companies, offer free one-on-one meetings to discuss your retirement goals.

 University of Michigan Benefits Office